by martieLast Updated : Jun-26-2023

-Second, if a piece of information can be entered later in the review process, for example, Chart of Accounts, then that step should be entered by finance in the review process.
+Second, if a piece of information can be entered later in the review process, for example, a Chart of Accounts, then that step should be entered by finance in the review process.

 Any good purchasing system should be able to handle both of these scenarios.

-The ease of navigation is how easy it is for users to use the system.
-That you should be able to judge during the selection of the purchasing system.
+The ease of navigation is how easy it is for users to use the system that you should be able to judge during the selection of the purchasing system.

-So there should be multiple approval mechanisms so that it easy for the users to approve the purchase request.
+So there should be multiple approval mechanisms so that it is easy for the users to approve the purchase request.

-If the vendor supports Electronic Data Interchange (EDI), then that is even better because that increases the accuracy of the data.
+If the vendor supports Electronic Data Interchange (EDI), that is even better because that increases the accuracy of the data.